edubart/nelua-lang/docs/pages/libraries.md

 Raises an error if the value `v` is evaluated to `false`, otherwise, returns `v`.
 In case of error, `message` is the error message, when absent defaults to `"assertion failed!"`.

+Remarks: Error messages are dependent on the host environment the program is being compiled in, it may include terminal color codes and path to host machine files to make debugging error locations easier.
+You can disable this behavior by using the pragma `noerrorloc`, it will make the program error messages reproducible when building across different host machines.

 ### check